-1. Remove gearbox fill plug (see Figure 17).
+1. Remove gearbox oil fill plug (see Figure 18).

-Figure 17.
-Location of gearbox fill plug.
+Figure 18.
+Location of gearbox oil fill plug.

-- 2. Dip short end of a clean 6mm hex wrench inside fill hole, and then remove it. - If the end of the hex wrench is coated with oil, then the gearbox oil level is okay.
+- 2. Wipe clean the 6mm hex wrench that came with your machine, dip the short end of it inside fill hole, and then remove it. - If the end of the hex wrench is coated with oil, then the gearbox oil level is okay.
 Replace the fill plug and continue setup. - If the end of the hex wrench is not coated with oil, then you need to add more oil.
-Refer to Gearbox Oil on Page 37 for instructions on how to do this.
+Refer to Gearbox Oil on Page 34 for instructions on how to do this.